 Undeniably, responsive web design is in huge demand to cater to different target groups using different devices.
 But the objective of responsive design is often misunderstood or misinterpreted.
 It is not just about proper fitting of a website across user devices of different sizes but proper content delivery through flexible adaptability of a website’s dimensions in keeping with different screen sizes without compromising the content quality and contextual importance.
 There are best practices for effective, successful and user-friendly responsive web design which experienced website design professionals are familiar with.
 Three of the best responsive design practices are explained below:

-One of the best practices for responsive design is to prioritize content elements differently.
+One of the best practices for responsive website design is to prioritize content elements differently.
 Responsive websites can easily switch from multiple columns for devices with larger screens to a single column for devices with small screens.
-However, layout adjustment does not stop with change in the number of columns in case of responsive design.
+However, layout adjustment does not stop with a change in the number of columns in case of responsive website design.
 Different layout approaches should be defined for different content elements on a page or user interface.

 To say precisely, you like to present a page with all of its content in a specific way for large screens.
 But small screen devices may require a change in presentation of the same page for effective viewing.
-Viewing of the page on small screens will be effective through elimination of unnecessary or lesser important content elements to save space.
+Viewing of the page on small screens will be effective through the elimination of unnecessary or lesser important content elements to save space.
 It should not distort or harm the objective of the page in the process.
 That’s why inclusion or exclusion of content elements should be prioritized importance wise.